-If you’re looking for a quick and intuitive grocery list app — this isn’t it — but if you’re looking for something that offers much more — than this Free Healthcare & Fitness iPhone app may just be what you need.
+If you’re looking for a quick grocery list app to help you make a simple shopping list, Fooducate isn’t it.
+However, if you’re looking for something that offers much more, including “healthy living” information, this Free Healthcare & Fitness iPhone app may be right on target.
 Fooducate – Healthy Food Diet & Nutrition Scanner (by Fooducate) helps grocery shoppers make more informed and better food choice decisions.

 This iPhone application uses the UPC codes off of food products to give an A to D grade based on each item’s nutritional value.
 Fooducate also warns of potential hidden ingredients (excessive sugar, preservatives, trans fats, etc.), offers alternative items, lots of in-depth food-related information to read, as well as the ability to create a personalized profile and shopping list.
 Too bad it can’t shop and deliver the groceries too.